SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

 By default, NATS does **not** employ TLS encryption, leaving communication susceptible to eavesdropping.
 Consequently, we **strongly recommend enabling TLS encryption** for enhanced security within your NATS cluster.

 > [!CAUTION]
-> Enabling TLS encryption for NATS inter-node or DataMiner-to-NATS node communication requires the NATSForceManualConfig option.
-This option must be enabled to prevent DataMiner from overwriting your custom NATS configuration that includes encryption.
-Without this setting, any manual configurations for TLS encryption may be lost, leaving your communications unprotected.
-Ensure the **NATSForceManualConfig** option is enabled to maintain the integrity and security of your encrypted communications.
-See [Disabling automatic NATS configuration](xref:SLNetClientTest_disabling_automatic_nats_config).
+> To enable TLS encryption for NATS inter-node or DataMiner-to-NATS node communication, you will need to disable automatic NATS configuration as described below.
+Otherwise, DataMiner could overwrite your custom NATS configuration, leaving your communication unprotected.
+However, this means you will become responsible for maintaining the configuration of the [*SLCloud.xml*](xref:SLCloud_xml), [*nas.config*](xref:Investigating_NATS_Issues#nasconfig), and [*nats-server.config*](xref:Investigating_NATS_Issues#nats-serverconfig) files, as well as ensuring the synchronization of the credentials in the system.

 ## Enabling NATS inter-node TLS communication